EverythingElseWasAlreadyTaken/FABulous/docs/source/fabric_automation.rst

 It contains the standard tile information, includes the base routing .csv, which provides the standard tile interconnect information for the tiles, and the provided BEL file.
-If you want to add more BELs, duplicate a BEL, add a prefix or add additional routing, you can do it there, like described in the `fabric_definition`_ section.
+If you want to add more BELs, duplicate a BEL, add a prefix or add additional routing, you can do it there, like described in the :ref:`fabric_definition` section.

 Switch Matrix Generation
 ++++++++++++++++++++++++